News / Analysis

 GDP contracted in Q2 by 32.9%, based on initial data, not as bad as expected but still more than 6 times the rate in Q1.
 The Chicago PMI is up to 51.9, but the Michigan consumer sentiment index for July fell a point to 72.5.

 North of the border, the Canadian dollar is down 0.12% this morning after Friday’s data revealed a vast improvement in GDP for May – 4.5% MoM.
-Statistics Canada expects the labour market to improve this month.
+Statistics Canada expects the labour A location or entity where people and entities can negotiate and trade assets of value. to improve this month.

 Commodities – OPEC to up production